Course Level :Basic

 There are certain Institute of Internal Auditors (IIA) standards that are required in the evaluation and communication of the risk and control assessment.
 There are also other resources available to auditors to assist them in their evaluation of risks and controls.

-Major topics covered in this audit CPE webinar:
+Major topics covered in this CPE Auditing webinar: